 Paragraphs 7 and 8 prescribe general standards and specific procedures for conducting the engagement quality review.
 We generally agree with the nature of these procedures to be performed.
-However, we recommend a change to paragraph 7 and certain changes in the text of paragraph 8 (set forth below) to clarify what procedures will satisfy the reviewer's responsibility to make the requisite evaluation and to avoid any suggestion that the reviewer is required -- or indeed able -- to duplicate the work of the engagement team or to make independent judgments about matters that are the responsibility of the engagement team.
+However, we recommend a change to paragraph 7 and certain changes in the text of the paragraph 8 (set forth below) to clarify what procedures will satisfy the reviewer's responsibility to make the requisite evaluation and to avoid any suggestion that the reviewer is required -- or indeed able -- to duplicate the work of the engagement team or to make independent judgments about matters that are the responsibility of the engagement team.

-These recommended changes, included herein, would make the expected level of work more clear and avoid a fundamental change in the nature of the review function, which could otherwise potentially compromise the important principles of objectivity underlying the standard.
+These recommended changes included herein also would make the expected level of work more clear and avoid a fundamental change in the nature of the review function, which could otherwise potentially compromise the important principles of objectivity underlying the standard.
 The standard, we believe, should reinforce, not diffuse, the accountability of the engagement partner.

-Based on the foregoing, we recommend that the Board consider revising paragraphs 7 and 8 of the proposed standard.
+Based on the foregoing, we recommend that the Board consider revising paragraphs 7 and 8 of the Proposed Standard.
 In addition to changes to implement our comments above, we believe certain provisions in paragraph 8 should be clarified to provide more certainty about how to satisfy the presumptively mandatory requirements in each of these sections:

-7. The engagement quality reviewer should evaluate include an evaluation of the significant judgments made by the engagement team and the significant conclusions reached by the engagement team in forming the overall conclusion on in conducting the engagement and in preparing the engagement report, if a report is to be issued.
-To identify and evaluate the significant judgments and conclusions, The evaluation should be conducted by the engagement quality reviewer should include through discussions with the person with overall responsibility for the engagement, discussions with other members of the engagement team as necessary appropriate, and other procedures, as described in paragraphs 8 and 9.

-8. As part of performing the engagement quality review, the engagement quality reviewer should:
+- 7. The engagement quality reviewer should evaluate include an evaluation of the significant judgments made by the engagement team and the significant conclusions reached by the engagement team in forming the overall conclusion on in conducting the engagement and in preparing the engagement report, if a report is to be issued.
+To identify and evaluate the significant judgments and conclusions, The evaluation should be conducted by the engagement quality reviewer should include through discussions with the person with overall responsibility for the engagement, discussions with other members of the engagement team as necessary appropriate, and other procedures, as described in paragraphs 8 and 9. - 8.
+As part of performing the engagement quality review, the engagement quality reviewer should: - a.

-- a.
 Obtain an understanding of the firm's recent engagement experience with the company and risks identified in connection with the firm's client acceptance and retention process for the company. - b.
 Obtain an understanding of the company's business, significant activities during the current year, and significant financial reporting issues and risks through discussions with the person with overall responsibility for the engagement, discussions with other members of the engagement team, as appropriate, and the performance of the procedures enumerated in the subparagraphs below. - c.
 Review the engagement team's evaluation of the firm's independence in relation to the engagement (i.e., the communication with the audit committee required by Rule 3526, Communication with Audit Committees Concerning Independence, formerly Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees). - d.
 Evaluate Review engagement planning, including (1) the judgments made about materiality and the effect of those judgments on the engagement strategy and (2) the identification of significant risks of material misstatement to the financial statements and the risks of material weakness in internal control over financial reporting, including fraud risks, and the plan for and performance of engagement procedures in response to those risks. - e.
-Evaluate Review judgments made about (1) the materiality and disposition of corrected and uncorrected identified misstatements and (2) the severity and disposition of identified control deficiencies. - f.
-Determine if appropriate consultations have taken place on difficult or contentious matters.
-Review the documentation, including conclusions, of such consultations that have taken place on significant difficult or contentious matters.
+Evaluate Review judgments made about (1) the materiality and disposition of corrected and uncorrected identified misstatements and (2) the severity and disposition of identified control deficiencies.